Fair Division of Mixed Divisible and Indivisible Goods: EFM: Existence

 \begin{definition}[Perfect allocation] A partition $\mathcal{C} = (C_1, C_2, \dots, C_k)$ of cake $C$ is said to be \emph{perfect} if for all $i \in N, j \in [k]$, $u_i(C_j) = u_i(C)/k$. \end{definition}

-Intuitively, a perfect allocation in cake cutting divides the cake into $k$ pieces, such that every agent values these $k$ pieces equally.
+Intuitively, a perfect allocation in cake cutting divides the cake into $k$ pieces, such that every agent in $N$ values these $k$ pieces equally.
 It is known that a perfect allocation always exists for any number of agents and any $k$~\citep{Alon87}.
-In the following, we will assume that our algorithm is equipped with an oracle $\perfect(C, k)$ that could return us a perfect allocation for any $k$ and cake $C$.
+In the following, we will assume that our algorithm is equipped with an oracle $\perfect(C, k, N)$ that could return us a perfect allocation for any $k$ and cake $C$ among all agents in $N$.

-\paragraph{Envy Graph and Addable Set.} We also make use of the \emph{envy graph} to capture the envy relation among agents in an allocation.
+\paragraph{Envy Graph and Addable Set} We also make use of the \emph{envy graph} to capture the envy relation among agents in an allocation.

 \begin{definition}[Envy graph] Given an allocation $\mathcal{A}$, its corresponding \emph{envy graph} $G = (N, E_{\text{envy}} \cup E_{\text{eq}})$ is a directed graph, where each vertex represents an agent, and $E_{\text{envy}}$ and $E_{\text{eq}}$ consist of the following two types of edges, respectively: \begin{itemize} \item Envy edge: $i \envyArrow j$ if $u_i(A_i) < u_i(A_j)$; \item Equality edge: $i \eqArrow j$ if $u_i(A_i) = u_i(A_j)$. \end{itemize} \end{definition}